AIOE-Data/AIOE/README.md

 In addition, we have added data and code to produce AIOE scores for the generative AI applications of image generation and language modeling.

-For  questions and comments regarding the datasets, please feel free to reach out at mraj@stern.nyu.edu or rseamans@stern.nyu.edu.
+For  questions and comments regarding the datasets, please feel free to reach out at manavraj@wharton.upenn.edu or rseamans@stern.nyu.edu.